rynanda/Job-Collection-Scheduler/README.md

-# Job-Collection-Scheduler
+# Job Collection Scheduler
-Using linear data structures and algorithms and developing reusable abstract data types to store and schedule a collection of computing jobs.
-As part of CAB301 - Algorithms and Complexity.
+Using linear data structures and algorithms and developing reusable abstract data types (ADTs) to store and schedule a collection of computing jobs.
+Implementing linear data structure-based algorithm design and analysis techniques, making use of ADTs to model computing jobs in the operating system of a computer, storing and manipulating a collection of said computing jobs, as well as scheduling and managing the execution of computing jobs based on 1.
+First-Come, First-Served scheduling, 2.
+Shortest Job First scheduling, and 3.
+Priority scheduling.
+Selection sort algorithm was used.